ms264556/Hackery/pages/RuckusCountryCodeChange.md

 # Bypassing the Country Lock for US model Ruckus AP

-Ruckus access points are cheap to buy from the USA.
+Ruckus access points may be cheaper to buy from the USA.

 But Ruckus locks the country code on `US` model access points (unlike `WW` models), so you can't use the correct WiFi bands for other countries.
 And `US` model access points will refuse to join any existing Unleashed or ZoneDirector network which doesn't have its country code set to US.